matthewsouther/osoberry/src/apply.md

 ![](/assets/uploads/dice.jpg)

-### We are currently accepting applications for our first cohort of students.
+### Our school year has started but there's still time to join our first cohort of students!
+We offer rolling admission for open spaces throughout the year.

 As we get started growing this new community, our 2024/25 school year will look a little different than following years.